 Latest News: For all news articles please visit the news section:

 Two new village signs were erected at the end of January.
 They are both located on the A287 Frensham Road, one as you head south just past the entrance to Middle Bourne Lane.
 The other is heading north just before the entrance to Frensham Vale.
 Thanks to all of those who were involved in this project.
 I think you'll agree the signs look excellent.

 Bourne Beautification Project: Farnham in Bloom results announced in September

 Association email address: email@example.com

 Bourne Beautification Project.
-Please look under Bourne Beautification in left hand column
+Please look under Bourne Beautification Project at top of page.

 The association aims to protect and enhance the amenities and semi-rural environment of The Bourne, Farnham